StackShareStackShare

 In summary, Kafka is a powerful event streaming platform, while etcd is a distributed key-value store for configuration management and service discovery.
 Kafka is a preferred choice for real-time data streaming and etcd for managing configuration data in distributed systems.

-Advice on etcd and Kafka
+Advice on Kafka, etcd

 We are going to develop a microservices-based application.
 It consists of AngularJS, ASP.NET Core, and MSSQL.